All Open A.S. Positions

 No items found

-The Bottom Line - (No Openings)
+The Bottom Line - (6 Open Positions)

 Established in 2006 following a series of tenant evictions in Isla Vista, The Bottom Line newspaper has evolved as a newspaper that gives a voice and a platform for students.
 We reach out to UCSB students, staff, and faculty through a medium of socially conscious coverage within the campus community to present well-researched and informative news and content to its readership.
-Read more about our story at https://thebottomline.as.ucsb.edu/about To apply for a position, applicants can reach out to us at marketing@bottomlineucsb.com to get involved and editors@bottomlineucsb.com for general inquiries.
+Read more about our story at https://thebottomline.as.ucsb.edu/about

 Website: http://thebottomline.as.ucsb.edu/